UKCloud/documentation/articles/vmware/vmw-ref-naming-vms.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Naming virtual manchines
+toc_title: Naming virtual machines
 toc_fullpath: Reference/vmw-ref-naming-vms.md
 toc_mdlink: vmw-ref-naming-vms.md
 ---

-# Naming virtual manchines
+# Naming virtual machines

 We're currently in the process of rolling out updates to the ESXi hosts on the UKCloud platform to version 6 to ensure platform stability and enable future feature sets.
 This new version implements stricter restrictions on the characters permitted for virtual machines (VMs), so you should be aware of the following: